hwhelchel/personal/contact.md

 ## What I Help With

-I work with businesses on:

-- **Sales Strategy & Training** - Building sales processes that work and training teams to execute them
-- **Marketing Campaigns** - Running campaigns across Google, Facebook, TikTok, X, and Snapchat that actually convert
-- **CRO** - Optimizing conversion rates and reducing customer acquisition costs
-- **Growth Marketing** - Scaling businesses efficiently without burning through cash
-- **Pricing Strategy** - Optimizing pricing to maximize revenue
-- **Speaking** - I speak on sales, marketing, and entrepreneurship topics
+I work with businesses on sales strategy, marketing campaigns that convert, and growth marketing.
+I've helped 400+ clients improve their sales and marketing, generated $1.1M+ in revenue, and managed $500K in ad spend.

 I've worked with tech startups, SaaS companies, e-commerce brands, professional services firms, healthcare companies, creative industries, and entertainment businesses.
 If you're trying to grow revenue and scale efficiently, we might be a good fit.

 ## What to Expect

-I typically respond within 24-48 hours.
-If you're reaching out about consulting, I'll want to understand your business, what you're trying to achieve, and whether I can actually help.
-I'm pretty direct about whether something is a good fit or not—saves everyone time.
+I'll respond within 24-48 hours.
+If we're a good fit, I'll share how I can help.
+If not, I'll point you in the right direction.

 ---

 Learn more [about me](/about/), check out some [case studies](/projects/), or visit the [homepage](/).

-*Based in New York.
-Available for consulting, speaking, and the occasional marketing campaign.*